 Citizen safety remains a high priority in this budget.
-15.5% percent of the expenses budgeted are for Police and Court Services and 22% for Fire protection.
+11.4% percent of the expenses budgeted are for Police and Court Services and 22% for Fire protection.
 The Town is protected by our contract with the Maricopa County Sheriff's Office.
 The Town also renegotiated their Fire Service Agreement with Rural Metro Fire starting July 1, 2012 with a reduction of nine percent in the new 10 year contract.
 The citizens have fire protection without paying an annual fee or a property tax.
 The Town's ownership of its own fire station and equipment helps ensure our citizen's future fire protection.

 Maintaining our roads is a must to save expensive repairs in the future.
-Thirteen percent of the expenses budgeted are for street improvements and maintenance in Town.
+11.39 percent of the expenses budgeted are for street improvements and maintenance in Town.
+5.38 percent is budgeted for tenant improvements at the new Town Council Chambers at 33 Easy Street.
 Three percent of the expenses budgeted are for legal representation and municipal insurance to protect us from liability.

-The 2016-2017 Capital Budget for next year is as follows:
+The 2017-2018 Capital Budget for next year is as follows:

-- General Fund for \$155,000 to finish last year's Gateway project in Town Center. - General Fund for \$30,000 to remove the audio visual equipment and take to the new meeting locations. - General Fund for \$150,000 for Culvert and Drainage repairs on Town streets. - General Fund for \$50,000 for an Engineering Storm Water Management Program to comply with Federal Clean Water Act requirements and other engineering needs.
+- General Fund for \$350,000 to complete tenant improvements at 33 Easy Street. - General Fund for \$250,000 for Culvert and Drainage repairs on Town streets. - HURF Fund for \$250,000 for Street Maintenance and repairs on Town streets. - Utility Capital Improvement Fund for \$140,000 for Street Maintenance and repairs on Town streets.

+• General Fund for \$47,000 for an Engineering Storm Water Management Program to comply with Federal Clean Water Act requirements and other engineering needs.